likicv/usysml-test-cases/README.md

 Each uSysML Test Case is associated with a unique number identifier that allows it to be referenced later, and is structured around the following
 sections:
-- Title &ndash a short title of the Test Case together with the number identifier
+- Title -- a short title of the Test Case together with the number identifier
-- Description -- a description of the Test Case
+- Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation
+- Expected output -- shows the expected output of after the parsing of the SysML v2 textual notation.
+Note, the output shown is **in special notation developed for uSysML Test Case, this is not SysML v2**.
+See the explanations section below
+- Rules/constraints -- any rules or constraints that we can derive from the test case considerations
+- Comments -- additional comments, if any
+- Discussion -- discussion of the test case, possibly including some negative examples to highlight the points made, expected output, rules or constraints